 The Strawberry Girl by Lois Lenski

-The Little House on the Prarie series by Laura Ingalls Wilder
+The Little House on the Prarie series by Laura Ingalls

 When Hitler Stole Pink Rabbit by Judith Kerr